nblickman11/dex-web-app/README.md

 # dex-web-app
 -React-based DApp that interacts with MetaMask wallets.
 -Buy and sell Ethereum for 13 different ERC-20 tokens ("Nelson tokens") via a user-friendly interface.
 -Created oracle contracts to simulate a real oracle.
 Pulling in, currently fake, weather data.
+-Includefunctionality that allows users to submit a flash loan that earns interest!
 -Includes Solidity smart contracts for tokens, exchange, and oracle, on the backend.

 # STEPS TO LAUNCH APP